Updated: 4 days ago

 D. Work on this skill at the end of hard sets when I'm tired and commit to practicing, practicing and practicing over and over again.

-For example, with the weight loss goal above, your steps may be as follows (we have an app that can help you do this):
+For example, with the weight loss goal above, your steps may be as follows (we have an App that can help you):

 4. Measure & Review Progress

 Without measuring your progress how are you going to know if you are close to achieving your goal?
-Regularly measure how far you have come, review what progress you have made and record it - this will keep you on track and motivated.
+Regularly measure how far you have come, review what progress you have made and any changes that are needed and write it down - this will keep you on track and motivated.

 Feedback from others is also very important; the added advantage of having others involved in your goal is they can see if improvements are being made and offer advice where needed.